• Skip to primary navigation

 • Locate element By Using XPath Locator.

-Now, let’s start learning how we can locate the elements using the Name locators.
+Now, let’s start learning how to locate the elements using the Name locators.

 Name Locator

-If the ID locator details not present with an element attribute or you can not be able to locate the element because of matching ID of multiple elements, then that time we try to find the element with the help of Name locator.
+If the ID locator details are not present with an element attribute or you can not locate the element because of the matching ID of multiple elements, then we try to find the element with the help of the Name locator.
 This is also efficient for locating the elements with the name attribute.
-But likewise ID, name locator are sometimes not unique on the web page.
+Likewise, ID and name locator are sometimes not unique on the web page.
 The only difference is that you should use the name locator instead of ID.

-Note: If you have used this locator details in your script, and with that locator details you see multiple matching elements or Node (IN DOM elements also called as nodes), then when you will run your script that time the first element with the name attribute matching location will be returned.
-If with the attribute details no element has matched then that time you will get a NoSuchElementException.
+Note: If you have used these locator details in your script, and with those locator details, you see multiple matching elements or Node (IN DOM elements also called nodes), then when you run your script, the first element with the name attribute matching location will be returned.
+If, with the attribute details, no element has matched, then that time, you will get a NoSuchElementException.

 Now let’s see how the Name locators work with the help of a real-time example: